 The agency completed its first 10-year monitoring cycle for the state’s 80 watersheds in 2018 and is now working on the next cycle.
 The agency’s watershed approach in the second cycle involves:

-- Intensively monitoring a focused set of stream and lake water conditions in each watershed to track progress
+- intensively monitoring a focused set of stream and lake water conditions in each watershed to track progress.

-Partnering agencies and watershed stakeholders — such as counties, watershed organizations, soil and water conservation districts, and citizens — use MPCA information to develop local water plans and make improvements to reach water quality goals.
+Partnering agencies and watershed stakeholders — such as counties, watershed organizations, soil and water conservation districts, and residents — use MPCA information to develop local water plans and make improvements to reach water quality goals.